Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Overview and main results

-{\emph{Hilbert space fragmentation and induced localization ---}} Models with true Hilbert space fragmentation will turn out to be described by pseudolocalized quantities, like the ones we define for models without assuming translation invariance $\Aa_\omega^{loc}$ (Sec.~\ref{transinv}).
+{\emph{Hilbert space fragmentation, induced localization and fragmentation phase transitions ---}} Models with true Hilbert space fragmentation will turn out to be described by pseudolocalized quantities, like the ones we define for models without assuming translation invariance $\Aa_\omega^{loc}$ (Sec.~\ref{transinv}).
 These will lead to memory of the initial conditions \emph{locally}, i.e. a form of localization.
 They may be derived from the statistically localized integrals of motions \cite{SLIOM} or non-local commutant algebras of the models \cite{fragmentationSanjay}, but are distinct from them.
 Curiously, they cannot be written in a manifestly local manner as sums of translated local operators.
 Hence, we call them \emph{crypto-}local.
 Similar pseudolocalized charges are responsible for non-ergodic behaviour in disorder-free localization and lattice gauge theories.
+It can happen, in contrast to both thermodynamic phase transitions and the scarring phase transition above, that, for certain continuous changes of the chemical potentials corresponding to crypto-local quantities, the t-GGE state abruptly stops being clustered.
+The crypto-local quantities remain pseudolocal, however, unlike in the scarring phase transition.
+This still signals a change of phase and emergence of long-range order.
+This should be contrasted with phase transitions between thermalization (weak fragmentation) and non-ergodicity (strong fragmentation) \cite{Morningstar,Pozderac} because in the present work the phase transition is between two distinct non-ergodic phases.
+We will study an explicit example later.